7 ingenious inventions of the Middle Ages

 7. Hold the press

 Until the end of the Middle Ages, all books were produced by hand - there was simply no alternative.
-The finest books were (literally) written by monks, and most large monasteries - including St Augustine's Abbey (as pictured), Canterbury, where writing materials have been found - had scriptoria (writing rooms).
+The finest books were (literally) written by monks, and most large monasteries - including St Augustine's Abbey, Canterbury, where writing materials have been found - had scriptoria (writing rooms).
 Paper was rare in England until around 1450, so books were written on scraped animal skins, called parchment or vellum, using pens made of metal or bone or quills from the feathers of a goose or swan.

 Manuscripts (which means 'written by hand') 'illuminated' in rich colours, like the famous Anglo-Saxon Gospels made at Lindisfarne Priory, could be very beautiful, but took years to complete; producing even ordinary books was very time consuming, and therefore very expensive.